jkaye2012/refined/readme.md

 ## Caveats

 It's been argued that [names are not type safety](https://lexi-lambda.github.io/blog/2020/11/01/names-are-not-type-safety/).
-Strictly speaking, the refinement types implemented in this crate are really refinement in name only, but Rust also doesn't have the same number of "holes" that Haskell does as referred to in that article.
-I also feel that refinement of core types is a pragmatic and performant approach relative to trying to work with [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) or other similar ideas.

-So, while it's true that names might not be _as_ type safe as a "first principles" encoding of the invariant, I certainly think they're safe enough!
+Strictly speaking, the refinement types implemented in this crate are really refinement in name only, but refinement of core types is a pragmatic and performant approach relative to trying to work with [Church encoding](https://en.wikipedia.org/wiki/Church_encoding) or other similar ideas.
+While it's true that names might not be _as_ type safe as a "first principles" encoding of the invariant, simple refinement in this manner is certainly safe enough for most use cases, especially when we're able to "plug the holes" in the type system through a library such as this.